 - 2 tablespoons olive oil

-- Preheat oven to 425°F. Prepare a sheet pan by lining with foil or parchment paper.
+- Preheat oven to 425°F. Line a sheet pan with aluminum foil or parchment paper.

 - Place cubed potatoes on a baking pan.
-Sprinkle with salt, pepper, and season salt.
+Sprinkle with pepper and seasoned salt.
 Drizzle olive oil over top and then use your hands to toss the potatoes, making sure every single piece is coated.

-- Allow to cool for at least 15 minutes before adding to the salad.
+- Allow to cool for at least 15 minutes.

 - Using a spatula, gently stir the ingredients until fully combined and every potato is covered.